upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 ## Create a composition

 Compositions are templates to create and manage multiple resources.
-This composition is similar to the Terraform "module" concept.

 Create a new file called `complete-instance-composition.yaml`.